-16. Income/(Loss) per share
+16. Loss per share

+During the year ending June 30, 2023, the Company issued RSUs and DSUs to certain employees and directors under the terms of its Equity Incentive Plan (Note 14).
 At the discretion of the Board, RSUs and DSUs may be redeemed and settled, all or in portion, in shares issued from treasury.
+As of June 30, 2023, 1,593 potentially dilutive shares from the redemption and settlement of RSUs and DSUs (2022 - 1,293) have been included in the calculation of net income/(loss) per share - diluted.

+Notes to the consolidated financial statements September 30, 2023 and 2022 (in thousands of U.S. dollars and shares)

-Since the Company experienced a net loss in the three and nine months ended March 31, 2023, the redemption and settlement of RSUs and DSUs are anti-dilutive and have not been included in the calculation of net income/(loss) per share - diluted.
-In addition, the potential effect of the exercise of stock options, warrants, and convertible debentures are anti-dilutive as all stock options and warrants are out-of-the-money based on the Company's average share price for the three and nine months ended March 31, 2023 and 2022.
-Accordingly, 4,911 potentially dilutive shares from the exercise of stock options, RSUs, DSUs, and warrants (three and nine months ended March 31, 2022 - 745 from exercise of stock options) have not been included in the calculation of net income/(loss) per share - diluted.
-For the three and nine months ended March 31, 2022 - 1,293 potentially dilutive shares from the redemption and settlement of RSUs and DSUs have been included in the calculation of net income/(loss) per share - diluted.
+The potential effect of the exercise of stock options, warrants and convertible debentures are antidilutive as all stock options and convertible debenture conversion rights are out-of-the money based on the Company's last reported share price; therefore, as of the end of the year, 2,304 potentially dilutive shares from the exercise of stock options, warrants and convertible debentures have not been included in the calculation of net loss per share (diluted).